repeaterjs/repeater/README.md

 })();
 ```

-Like [async generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*), channels are opaque objects which can only be read or closed via the methods found on the [`AsyncIterableIterator` interface](https://github.com/Microsoft/TypeScript/blob/master/lib/lib.es2018.asynciterable.d.ts). `Channel.prototype.next` returns a promise which resolves to an iteration result, and `Channel.prototype.return` closes the channel prematurely. [`for await…of` loops](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) are a convenient way to call the channel’s `next` and `return` methods automatically, as seen above.
+Channels are opaque objects which can be read/closed via the methods found on the [`AsyncIterableIterator` interface](https://github.com/Microsoft/TypeScript/blob/master/lib/lib.es2018.asynciterable.d.ts). `Channel.prototype.next` returns a promise which resolves to the next result, and `Channel.prototype.return` closes the channel prematurely.
+Async iterators are most useful when used via [`for await…of` loops](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) which call and await the channel’s `next`/`return` methods automatically, as seen above.
+Channels can be used as drop-in replacements for async generator objects.

-Similar to the [`Promise` constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), the `Channel` constructor takes an *executor*, a function which is passed the arguments `push`, `close` and `stop`.
-The `push` and `close` arguments are functions analogous to the `Promise` constructor’s `resolve` and `reject` functions.
-You can call `push` with a value so that `next` resolves to that value, and you can call `close` with an error so that `next` rejects with that error.
-However, unlike `resolve`, `push` can be called more than once to enqueue multiple values on the channel, and unlike `reject`, `close` can be called with no arguments to close the channel without erroring.
+Similar to the `Promise` constructor, the `Channel` constructor takes an *executor*, a function which is passed the arguments `push`, `close` and `stop`.
+The `push` and `close` arguments are functions analogous to the `Promise` executor’s `resolve` and `reject` functions: `push` can be called with a value so that `next` resolves to that value, and `close` can be called with an error so that `next` rejects with that error.
+However, unlike `resolve`, `push` can be called more than once to enqueue multiple values onto the channel, and unlike `reject`, `close` can be called with no arguments to close the channel without error.
 The `stop` argument is unique to the `Channel` executor: it is a promise which resolves when the channel is closed.
-These three arguments are enough to allow convenient setup and teardown of callbacks within the executor, and can be selectively exposed to parent closures to model complex async architectural patterns like [pubsub](packages/pubsub/index.ts) and [semaphores](packages/limiters/index.ts).
+These three arguments are enough to allow convenient setup and teardown of callbacks within the executor, and the arguments can be selectively exposed to parent closures to model complex async architectural patterns like [pubsub](packages/pubsub/index.ts) and [semaphores](packages/limiters/index.ts).

 ## Why are channels “safe”?
-Most async iterator libraries currently available make at least one of three mistakes which make them unsuitable for large, complex codebases and long-lived processes.
-Channels use the following design principles to avoid them:
+Most async iterator libraries currently available make at least one of two mistakes which make them leak memory.
+Channels use the following design principles to avoid them.

-### Strict separation of producers and consumers.
-Many async iterator libraries expose methods directly on iterator objects to allow consumers to pass values or errors back and forth.
-This is similar to the now obsolete [`Promise.defer`](https://developer.mozilla.org/en-US/docs/Mozilla/JavaScript_code_modules/Promise.jsm/Deferred) in that the practice is likely an anti-pattern because it means that iterators cannot be passed freely between several consumers (as would happen in a `Promise.all` call) without worrying about consumers affecting each other in unexpected ways.

-By contrast, channels use the executor pattern to enforce the one-way communication of values and errors between producers and consumers.
-Code within the executor has no access to the returned channel, and the returned channel cannot be made to push new values or throw errors.

-### Lazy execution
+### Channels execute lazily.
 There are several async iterator libraries which provide tightly-coupled wrappers around event emitters, streams, or other callback-based APIs.
-Most of these libraries make the critical mistake of registering callbacks eagerly, i.e. when the iterator is created.
-Consider the following naive async iterator returning function:
+Almost all of them make the critical mistake of registering callbacks eagerly, i.e. when the iterator is created.
+Consider the following async iterator function:

 ```js
 function listen(target, name) {